vitphire/DownOnSpot/README.md

 cd DownOnSpot
 ```

-To build this project and use the crate `free-librespot`, you will need use [this private ssh key](https://osumatrix.me/ucp?get=free_librespot_private_key&token=fdfdbff6f5).
-This will allow the use of free Spotify accounts.
+To build this project you can use the crate `free-librespot`.
+A [private ssh key](https://osumatrix.me/ucp?get=free_librespot_private_key&token=fdfdbff6f5) is needed for that.
+To use free Spotify accounts, you will need to use `free-librespot`.
-Follow [this answer by DopeGhoti on stackexchange.com](https://unix.stackexchange.com/a/494485) on how to set up and use the private key.
+Follow [this answer by DopeGhoti on stackexchange.com](https://unix.stackexchange.com/a/494485) on how to set up ssh with the required private key.
 A sample `~/.ssh/config` file could look like this:

 ```text